top of page

 What does the rest of verse 25 and verse 26 mean?

-Most Jews, including the Pharisees but not the Sadducees, believed in the resurrection of the body at the end of time.
-But the power over life and death was considered to be solely in the province of God.
+The Jews believed that only God had power over life and death.
 So again Jesus is asserting his divinity in identifying himself as the one who holds the power over life, death, and resurrection.

 Mary comes to Jesus in tears and says the same thing Martha said: “Lord, if you had been here, my brother would not have died” (verse 32).
 But whereas Martha was controlled and probing, Mary is disconsolate.
 In verse 33, how does Jesus feel when he sees her and those with her weeping?

-Jesus asks where Lazarus has been buried, and they say, “Come and see” (verse 34) – exactly the same words Nathaniel said to Philip, when Philip wasn’t sure about Jesus (John 1:46).
+Jesus asks where Lazarus has been buried, and they say, “Come and see” (verse 34) – the exact same words Nathaniel said to Philip in John 1:46 when Philip wasn’t sure what to think about Jesus.
 Notice the power in the words “Come and see,” It’s not “Go and see.”
-It is an expression of accompaniment: We will come with you; let us go together and see.
+It is an expression of accompaniment: I will come with you; let us go together and see.
 Why is accompaniment so important in times of grieving?

 Verse 35 is one of the two shortest verses in the Bible: “Jesus wept.”
-Ironically, the other shortest verse in the Bible, 1 Thessalonians 5:16, involves a feeling, but one on the other end of the emotional spectrum: “Rejoice always.”)
+(Ironically, the other shortest verse in the Bible, 1 Thessalonians 5:16, also involves a feeling, but on the other end of the emotional spectrum: “Rejoice always.”)
 What does Jesus’s weeping tell you about him?

-Why do you think Jesus is so deeply moved, so emotional affected, here?
+Jesus has certainly seen other people die.
+Why do you think he is so deeply moved and emotional affected here?

 What does the fact that Jesus, who is both God and man, weeps tell you about God?

-Some people find it difficult to be deeply moved by sad events, and other people experience such deep levels of emotion that it feels like too much to bear.
-Where are you on the spectrum of how people react to sad events, and how is God at work in you in those times?
+Some people find it difficult to be deeply moved by sad events, and other people experience such deep emotion that it feels like too much to bear.
+Where are you on the spectrum of how people react to sad events, and how does God work with you in those times?

 As always, what Jesus does elicits at least two different reactions.
 How do people react in verses 36-37?